VicidominiLab/VicidominiLab.github.io/_pages/positions.md

 <h3>How to Apply:</h3>
 If you feel this tickles your appetite for change, do not hesitate and apply!

-Please submit your application using the online form and including a detailed CV, university transcripts, cover letter (outlining motivation, experience and qualifications) and contact details of at least 2 references.
-Applications, including detailed Curriculum Vitae, university transcripts, a cover letter (outlining motivation, experience and qualifications) and name and contacts of 2 referees, must be submitted through the online form at this <a href="https://iit.taleo.net/careersection/ex/jobdetail.ftl?lang=it&job=2100004Q"><span style="color:blue">link</span></a>.
+Please submit your application using the <a href="https://iit.taleo.net/careersection/ex/jobdetail.ftl?lang=it&job=2100004Q"><span style="color:blue">online form</span></a> and including a detailed CV, university transcripts, cover letter (outlining motivation, experience and qualifications) and contact details of at least 2 references.
 Further enquires may be sent to <a href="mailto:giuseppe.vicidomini@iit.it?subject=PostDoc%20Position%20Vicidomini%20Lab%20(2100000Q)"><span style="color:blue">Dr. Giuseppe Vicidomini</span></a>.

 <h2>Ph.D., Postdoc and Research Positions in Advanced Optical Microscopy for Life Science</h2>